robert-giaquinto/text-analysis-on-healthcare-journals/README.md

 ## Introduction ##
-This repository is a shared project among researchers at the University of Minnesota investigating health journeys through the scrope of a large corpus of health journals written by patients and caregivers.
+This repository is a shared project among researchers at the University of Minnesota investigating health journeys through the scope of a large corpus of health journals written by patients and caregivers.
 We explore these texts with topic modeling, sentiment analysis, and other machine learning and natural language processing techniques.

 ## Getting Started ##